claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Federation authentication (Single-Sign-On SAML)
 - Uses a single tunnel
 - Use Security Groups for granular control
-- Use AD Groups for granular control
+- Use Active Direcotory Groups for granular control
 - Self-service portal to download AWS VPN Desktop Client

-### NAT Gateway:
+### NAT Gateway
 **What is Network Address Translation (NAT)?**
 A method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic-routing device